 1. Choose Ethical Wedding Rings

-For ethical wedding rings, definitely take a look at these beautiful Conflict Free Diamond Rings from Brilliant Earth.
+For ethical and sustainable wedding rings, definitely take a look at these beautiful Conflict Free Diamond Rings from Brilliant Earth.
 Diamonds have a bad reputation for harming the environment and bolstering abusive working conditions.
 Luckily Brilliant Earth carries high quality rings and jewelry sourced without violence and strict labor and environmental standards to protect both workers and the environment.
 They also donate 5% of all profits to help transform the lives of people who have been harmed by the diamond industry.
 This is a ring you can proudly show off to your friends and share the story behind.
 P.S.
 Tell your bridesmaids to check out Fair trade Jewellery Co. for more unique eco and ethical finds to match their outfits with.

 2. Create An Alternative Registry for What Matters To You